 - 2.4.1 The City shall have the right to implement new public employment programs or expand its current programs beyond what exists as of the signature date of this Agreement, but where such implementation or expansion involves bargaining unit work and results in a significant departure from existing practice, the City shall give thirty (30) days' advance written notice to the Union of such and upon receipt of a written request from the Union thereafter, the City shall engage in discussions with the Union on concerns raised by the Union.
-Notwithstanding any provision to the contrary, the expanded use of individuals under such a public employment program that involves the performance of bargaining unit work within a given City department, beyond what has traditionally existed, shall not be the cause of (1) a layoff of regular employees covered by this Agreement; or (2) the abrogation of a regular budgeted full-time position covered by this Agreement that recently had been occupied by a regular full-time employee who performed the specific bargaining unit work now being or about to be performed by an individual under one of the City's public employment programs. - 2.5 Cumulative sick leave with pay computed at the same rate of .033 hours for all hours worked and with all benefits and conditions required by Ordinance (SMC), Chapter 14.6 and any other applicable laws, such as RCW 49.46.210, shall be granted to all temporary employees not eligible for fringe benefits pursuant to Seattle Municipal CodeSMC subsection 4.20.055(C), except that "work study" employees as defined by the administrative rules promulgated by the Seattle Office of Civil Rights shall not be eligible for the sick leave benefit. - 2.6 The City's temporary employment philosophy and practices will be part of the Labor Management Leadership Committee (LMLC) workplan.
+Notwithstanding any provision to the contrary, the expanded use of individuals under such a public employment program that involves the performance of bargaining unit work within a given City department, beyond what has traditionally existed, shall not be the cause of (1) a layoff of regular employees covered by this Agreement; or (2) the abrogation of a regular budgeted full-time position covered by this Agreement that recently had been occupied by a regular full-time employee who performed the specific bargaining unit work now being or about to be performed by an individual under one of the City's public employment programs. - 2.5 Cumulative sick leave with pay computed at the same rate and with all benefits and conditions required by Seattle Municipal Code (SMC), Chapter 14.6 and any other applicable laws, such as RCW 49.46.210, shall be granted to all temporary employees not eligible for fringe benefits pursuant to SMC subsection 4.20.055(C. - 2.6 The City's temporary employment philosophy and practices will be part of the Labor Management Leadership Committee (LMLC) workplan.